 Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
 It is estimated that the annual depreciation charge for buildings would increase by £0.078m for every year that useful lives had to be reduced.
 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effect on the net pensions liability of changes in individual assumptions can be measured.
-For example, a 0.1% increase in the discount rate assumption would result in a decrease in liability of £7.997m.
+For example, a 0.1% increase in the discount rate assumption would result in a decrease in liability of \pounds 7.997m.
 However, the Assumptions interact in complex ways.
-During 2013/14, the Authority's Actuaries advised that the net pension liability for funded LGPS benefits had decreased by £47.853m as a result of estimates being corrected as a result of experience, increased by £18.083m attributable to updating of demographic assumptions and decreased by £9.372m attributable to updating financial assumptions.
+During 2013/14, the Authority's Actuaries advised that the net pension liability for funded LGPS benefits had decreased by \pounds 47.853m as a result of estimates being corrected as a result of experience, increased by \pounds 18.083m attributable to updating of demographic assumptions and decreased by \pounds 9.372m attributable to updating financial assumptions.
 Actual pension rates are determined on an actuarial basis every 3 years.
 The latest valuation has determined the employer's contribution for 3 years from 2014/15.
 A 0.1% increase in this rate would increase the Authority's revenue budget requirement for pension costs by £0.007m.
 Income Shortfalls Owing to the current economic downturn the Council continues to face income shortfalls in relation to car park income, shopping centre income and land charges.
 The Council has determined that the income shortfalls will continue in future years and has therefore included a pressure of £0.461m in the 2014/15 Medium Term Financial Strategy.
 An Income Risk Reserve of £0.500m has also been created to further manage this risk.
-Arrears At 31st March, 2014, the Council had a balance of £10.925m on general, Council Tax Payers, NNDR Payers and trade debtors.
-A review of these balances suggested that an impairment of doubtful debts of £3.979m was appropriate.
-However in the current climate it is not certain that such an allowance would be sufficient.
-If the bad debt provision increased by 1% this Localisation of Business Rates The level of Business Rates retained by the Council and the implementation of the 'safety net' threshold.
+Arrears If the bad debt provision increased by 1% this would result in an additional charge of £0.038m.
+Localisation of Business Rates The level of Business Rates retained by the Council and the implementation of the 'safety net' threshold.
 The Council has to manage potential annual Business Rates shortfalls of up to £1.9m before receiving any 'safety net' payment from the Government.
 The Council has set aside a reserve of £1.9m to help manage this risk.